apache/hawq-docs/install/install-ambari.md

 ## Prerequisites <a name="section_mqs_f3j_5r"></a>

 -   Install a compatible version of HDP and Ambari, and ensure that your HDP system is fully functional.
 -   Select and prepare all host machines that will run the HAWQ and PXF services.
-See [Select Pivotal HDB Host Machines](select-hosts.html).
+See [Select HAWQ Host Machines](select-hosts.html).

 ## Procedure <a name="section_kwy_f3j_5r"></a>

 1. Login to the Ambari server host machine as the `root` user.
-2. Create a staging directory where you will download and extract the tarballs for Pivotal HDB and the HAWQ Ambari plug-in.
+2. Create a staging directory where you will download and extract the tarballs for HAWQ and the HAWQ Ambari plug-in.
 The staging directory and all the directories above it must be readable and executable by the system user that runs the httpd process \(typically `apache`\).
-Pivotal recommends that you make the directory readable and executable by all users.
+Make the directory readable and executable by all users.
 For example:

     ```
     $ mkdir /staging